Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Summary and Conclusion

 In conclusion, thermoelectricity offers an efficient way for technology based on energy-saving device components, and the recent advent of unconventional AMs add very promisizng prospects to that.
 Our study supports this prospect in positive aspect.
 Finally, a few comments on this are in order.
 The recent inception of three-dimensional AMs~\cite{Jeschke2024, Yang2025} leaves a greater opportunity to explore the thermal effects in such heterostructures.
-Additionally, as a few studies also indicate the existence of unconventional magnetic materials~\cite{Liu2025, Fukaya2025} as well as unconventional SC have shown a few insights into thermoelectric properties, hence it could be a great deal for future exploration of thermoelectricity arising from these \textit{unconventionals}. \acknowledgments{D.\,D. and P.\,D. acknowledge the Department of Space, Government of India, for all support at PRL.
-D.\,D. acknowledges Michel Papaj for useful communications and Pritam Chatterjee for some initial discussions.
-D.\,D. also thanks Dr. Libor \v{S}mejkal and Dr. Warlley Campos for mentioning relevant reference.}
+Additionally, as a few studies also indicate the existence of unconventional magnetic materials~\cite{Liu2025, Fukaya2025} as well as unconventional SC have shown a few insights into thermoelectric properties, hence it could be a great deal for future exploration of thermoelectricity arising from these \textit{unconventionals}. \acknowledgments{D.\,D. and P.\,D. acknowledge the Department of Space, Government of India, for all support at Physical Research Laboratory (PRL).
+D.\,D. acknowledges M. Papaj for useful communications and P. Chatterjee for some initial discussions.
+D.\,D. also thanks L. \v{S}mejkal and W. Campos for mentioning relevant references.}

 \begin{appendix}